mei0872/best-chance-studio/README.md

 Coaching that gives every rescue dog their best chance — better photos, better descriptions, better video, and a clear picture of what each dog needs to go home.
 The scoring rubric is one piece of it.
 So is the shot list, the video coaching, the story rewrite, and the presenter prep.
 All of it together moves dogs faster.

 This design is backed by peer-reviewed research — including a 2019 study of 70,733 dogs linking specific language choices to adoption speed, and a 2020 study on how photo attributes affect how fast dogs get adopted.

-**The starting point is always what's published right now.** BCS is designed to score your existing presentation — not ask you to fill out a form.
-Bring in what's already out there: paste the Petfinder description, upload the photos from ShelterLuv, drop in the YouTube link.
-BCS reads what adopters are actually seeing, identifies the exact gaps, and builds an improvement plan from there.

 ### A few terms used throughout